WStrellis/azure-204/ServerlessApps.md

 my_blob_name/{foo}.jpg

 Two parts: blob name and the file to watch for within the blob. words between brackets will become variable names which are passed to the function.

+Q: When should the `sql query` parameter be used when using Cosmos DB as an input binding?
+A: When you want to get multiple rows of data.
+Requires additional processing within function. `document parameter name` is better when searching for a single row.